kindness, empathy, steadiness, dedication to the path

 Mandy’s yoga journey has been an integration of these teachings over time and deep personal experience.
 Her teaching style is practical, relevant and spiritual - with an emphasis on a safe and meaningful practice which leads students towards health of the body and peace of mind.

 Mandy has developed comprehensive courses, programs and manuals for all levels of students and is particularly focussed on absolute beginners - ensuring people new to yoga receive a comprehensive introduction to the often misrepresented teachings of traditional yoga.
 Mandy focuses on teaching and sharing yoga as a holistic and comprehensive model of self care and self development.
 There is a strong focus on yogic diet and lifestyle in retreats and courses.

-Professionally, Mandy has a BA in English, is a qualified graphic designer and continues to work as a consultant editor, designer and publishing specialist after a recent career as Chief Executive Officer of a not-for-profit health organisation.
+Professionally, Mandy has a BA in English, is a qualified graphic designer and most recently as Chief Executive Officer of a health organisation.
 She is an inspiring leader and brings together her creativity, love of organising, and passion for yoga to create and deliver Kookaburra's yoga and retreat program.

 Mandy’s personal practice and the integration of the wisdom teachings of yoga inform every aspect of her life, and have been a guiding influence through the challenges and joys of raising a family and professional life.

 about Mandy's classes